anyscale/templates/templates/e2e-dspy-workflow/README.md

     json.dump(my_state)
 ```

-For the purpose of serving, we will need to place all our application logic in a python scripts.
+For the purpose of serving, it is recommended to place all the application logic in a python script.
 We've provided a script `deploy.py` which contains the DSPy application logic.
-For serving the fine-tuned model, we will leverage RayLLM, and use a similar application configuration as in `serve_1B.yaml` .

 ```python